MickaelDP/MickaelDP/README.md

 ## 🤖 Artificial Intelligence & Research
 * **[Custom-HTTP-Stack-Symbolic-NLP-Middleware](https://github.com/MickaelDP/Custom_HTTP_Stack-Symbolic_NLP_Middleware)**
-> Custom Web Stack & NLP (Licence/Bachelor Legacy 2020): A from-scratch HTTP server and Symbolic AI engine implemented in Common Lisp.
-Solves the "Intermediary Converter" problem by bridging stateless protocols with stateful symbolic logic.
-Developed during my early undergraduate years to explore low-level network-to-logic interfacing.
+> Symbolic AI & NLP (Licence/Bachelor Legacy 2020): A from-scratch implementation of the ELIZA chatbot engine and a custom HTTP stack in Common Lisp.
+This project explores the roots of Conversational AI by bridging stateless web protocols with stateful symbolic logic.

 * **[SOM-Kohonen-C-Engine](https://github.com/MickaelDP/SOM-Kohonen-C-Engine)**
 > **From-Scratch AI (2022/2026)**: A high-performance Self-Organizing Map implementation in C99.
 Memory-safe (Valgrind verified) and optimized for high-dimensional clustering on datasets like Fisher's Iris and Palmer Penguins.
->

 * **[Deep-RL-Sim-Environments](https://github.com/MickaelDP/Deep-RL-Sim-Environments)**
 > **Research Synthesis (2022)**: Exploration of DRL taxonomies and Sim-to-Real challenges.